keemziatapex/Sign-in-Logs/README.md

 </p>
 <h1>Sign-In Logs for Users (Azure)</h1>
-This project outlines the process of viewing and interpreting Sign-In Logs of user accounts in Entra ID.<br />
+This Lab outlines the process of viewing and interpreting Sign-In Logs of user accounts in Entra ID.<br />
 <h2>Environments and Technologies Used</h2>
 - Microsoft Azure Entra ID